As published in Employee Business News, July 16, 2019

 Regulatory review and consumer advocacy

-Early wage access programs interact with and are governed by varying regulatory agencies, including the Consumer Financial Protections Bureau, the U.S. Department of the Treasury, FDIC, Federal Reserve and state wage and labor agencies.
-Program models should be compliant with regulations and employers should not rely solely on in-house counsel legal opinions.
-Providers should also have high engagement with consumer advocate and policy groups.
+Early wage access programs interact with and are governed by varying regulatory agencies, including the Consumer Financial Protection Bureau, the U.S. Department of the Treasury, FDIC, the Federal Reserve, and state wage and labor agencies.
+Program models should be compliant with regulations, and employers should not rely solely on in-house counsel legal opinions.
+Providers should also have high engagement with consumer advocates and policy groups.